profemzy/akowe/README.md

 ## Receipt Upload

 Akowe now supports uploading and managing receipts for expense records.
 See the [detailed documentation](./docs/receipts.md) for setup and usage.

+## Timesheet System

+Track billable hours and generate invoices with the timesheet system.
+See the [timesheet documentation](./docs/timesheet.md) for usage details.

+## Invoice System

+Create professional invoices from timesheet entries.
+See the [invoice documentation](./docs/invoice.md) for setup and workflow information.

 ## Mobile API